 Ener-G Egg Replacer

 The commercially formulated Ener-G Egg Replacer is a great find for vegans.
-It is essential to note it has a long shelf life that is far longer than the eggs it’s intended to replace.
+It is essential to note that it has a long shelf life that is far longer than the eggs intended to replace.
 That makes it easy to keep it handy for the occasion when you get that midnight craving for freshly baked pancakes.

 The Ener-G is an all-around replacer that works well in most vegan baking recipes, including cookies.